BioStatMatt/sas7bdat/inst/doc/sas7bdat.rst

 Subheader Counts Subheader
 --------------------------

 This subheader contains information on the first and last appearances of at least 7 common subheader types.
-It is always 304 bytes in length.
-Information related to this subheader was contributed by Clint Cummins.
+Any of these subheaders may appear once or more.
+Multiple instances of a subheader provide information for an exclusive subset of columns.
+The order in which data is read from multiple subheaders corresponds to the reading order (left to right) of columns.
+The subheader counts subheader is always 304 bytes in length.
+The structure of this subheader was deduced and reported by Clint Cummins.

 ==============  ======  ======  ===============================================
 offset		length	conf.	description